 However, despite all of AI’s benefits to the pharma industry, surveys show that less than 5% of healthcare facilities are currently using or investing in AI technologies.

 Most companies have outdated infrastructure that is not capable of supporting AI systems.
 They lack interoperability as well as proper data storage.
-So, to transform those facilities into fully operable AI structures, talented AI engineers are required.
+So, to transform those facilities into fully operable and become one of the most influential companies in the world AI structures, talented AI engineers are required.
 Though AI engineer jobs have become abundant, the hired developers must collaborate with healthcare professionals to seamlessly process the data effectively.

 Vedasree is a content writer who spends her time learning new things and having fun while doing them.
 You can find her in a quiet corner with her head buried in a book when she is not writing!